-In this paper, we propose a blind protocol using multiple servers, in which some servers can classical communicate after the computation.
-First, we extend the protocol from two servers in previous study to a multiple servers protocol.
-Next, we assume the situation where some servers can do classical communication after the computation.
-We then propose a method of encrypting the circuits used in the calculation so that the user can delegate the calculation by the blind computation even if some servers are in classical communication after the computation.
-And we describe that if the user delegate calculation to enough many servers, the risk of the servers knowing about the user's computation can be estimated.
+In this study, we propose a blind protocol using multiple servers, in which some servers can classically communicate after the computation.
+First, we extend the protocol from two servers case discussed in previous studies.
+Next, we assume the situation where some servers can do classical communication after a calculation.
+We then propose a method of encrypting the circuits used in the calculation so that the user can delegate the calculation by the blind computation even if some servers are in classical communication after the calculation.
+Moreover, we show that if the user delegates his calculation to sufficiently many servers, the risk of their knowledge about the user's computation can be estimated.